zizitizi/my-devops-Roadmap/ansible/S25ansible.md

 when we add a module on ansible from ansible galaxy we can use its direct command in ansible. no need to use for example raw,...

+ansible controller is local other is remote machine. use local action to act and run in local server (not remote) which module you want as below.

+local_action:
+          module: copy
+          content: ....

+ regex works as grep in ansible module

+ get_url in ansible is same to curl and wget.

+ # ansible roles

+ its tree structure of ansible. we make this folders and structure with below command:

+ ansible-galaxy init new_role

+ first make directory for your project or companys

+ mkdir pardar

+  mkdir kingplus

+  cd to specify directory to init role we need apache and k8s ansible command in pardar and specified inventory file then

+   cd pardar/

+    ansible-galaxy init apache2

+    ansible-galaxy init kubernetes

+    vi inventory.txt

+to define a task go to that folder and edit main task file or add another. and write just task section of a playbook in that file.

+if we have notify in task then go to handlers folder and specified handler.

+to write main role of apache2 to play that playbook in root of pardar. use name of directory of that roles as below . we can write many roles as we want in that section:

+vi apache2-playbook2.yml

+- name: apache2play
+  hosts: all
+  become: yes
+  roles:
+     - apache2

+ansible-playbook apache2-playbook2.yml -i inventory.txt

+# ansible-galaxy

+we have 2 type repo in there:

+1- roles: just run that command go to default folder find its install dir then do above step in roles

+2- modules: its ansible plugin. multiple module in one called collection.

+ansible-galaxy search apache